Why SSL is essential for your peace of mind

 We make it our mission to provide you with a positive customer experience and we want you to be confident that you can order from us safely and securely.
 With this in mind we've secured our online payment area so that your valuable data, such as credit card details, are protected from prying eyes.

-In order to achieve this we went to Comodo, the world-renowned Certification Authority, to obtain an SSL Certificate.
-Comodo are the second largest Certification Authority in the world and are Web Trust compliant, meaning that their business practices and processes have been rigorously audited to AICPA (American Institute of Certified Public Accountants) guidelines by an independent approved auditor (KPMG).
+In order to achieve this we went to Sectigo, the world-renowned Certification Authority, to obtain an SSL Certificate.
+Sectigo are the largest Certification Authority in the world and are Web Trust compliant, meaning that their business practices and processes have been rigorously audited to AICPA (American Institute of Certified Public Accountants) guidelines by an independent approved auditor (KPMG).

-You can even prove validity of SSL Certificates for yourself by downloading the free Verification Engine from Comodo.
-This software allows you to verify the authenticity of an SSL Certificate outside of your web browser, where no fake or fraudulent website can affect the result.
+You can even prove validity of SSL Certificates for yourself with eg. SSLChecker.
+Such websites allow you to verify the authenticity of an SSL Certificate.

 What is SSL?